 J. Michael Taylor

 Looking back, it is no coincidence that J. Michael Taylor ended up being an architect.
 He grew up with a love of drawing and gained early inspiration from his father’s hobby of carpentry work.
 Michael graduated with a Bachelor of Pre-Architecture in 1976 and a Master of Architecture in 1978 from Clemson University.
 After gaining six years of experience with other firms, Michael and two former classmates set out to “do something different” for architecture in Greenville.
-They formed Design Partnership, Inc. in 1984, which became DP3 Architects in 2003.
+They formed Design Partnership, Inc. in 1984, which became DP3 Architects, Ltd. in 2003.

-The firm is his passion, however, beyond the walls of DP3 Architects, Mike enjoys the simple life of his hometown of Greenville.
+The firm is his passion, however, beyond the walls of DP3 Architects, Mike enjoys the simple life of his hometown of Greenville and the mountains of North Carolina.
 His outside interests include family, golf, country music, the immediate gratification of a diagonally-manicured lawn, and a great cheeseburger.

-In giving back to the community, he has served as president of the North Greenville Rotary Club, been president of the South Carolina Chapter of the American Institute of Architects, and participated in the Urban Land Institute South Carolina Sustainability Leadership Institute.
-Additionally, he has served on the City of Greenville’s Design and Preservation Commission, The Clemson Architectural Foundation Board, Leadership Greenville Board, and is an avid supporter of Clemson University.
+In giving back to the community, he has served as president of the Rotary Club of Greenville City Center, been president of the South Carolina Chapter of the American Institute of Architects, and participated in the Urban Land Institute South Carolina Sustainability Leadership Institute.
+Additionally, he has served on the City of Greenville’s Design and Preservation Commission, Leadership Greenville Board, and currently serves on the Clemson Architectural Foundation and the University Center Greenville Board of Directors.
+Mike is an avid supporter of Clemson University.
 Go Tigers!